Blog

 Fast and online palindrome counting

-Posted on:An exploration of an efficient algorithm for online palindrome counting using a palindrome tree data structure.
-Based on the work of Rubinchik and Shur, this post details the problem, the data structure, and the implementation.
+Posted on:An efficient algorithm for online palindrome counting using the palindrome tree of Rubinchik and Shur: the problem, the data structure, and the implementation.

 -